Sitecues

-sitecues is a Web-based (software as a service) solution that builds zoom and speech features into websites.
-The product enhances accessibility and usability for website visitors who experience visual and print difficulties.
+sitecues was a Web-based (software as a service) solution that built zoom and speech features into websites.
+The product enhanced accessibility and usability for website visitors who experience visual and print difficulties.
 The site was launched by Ai Squared, the makers of ZoomText and assistive software.
-Sitecues serves over 100 customer, among which are several California State Universities, large universities and libraries in the US, as well as some Federal and State government bodies.
+Sitecues served over 100 customers, among which included several California State Universities, other large universities and libraries in the US, as well as some Federal and State government bodies.
+Sitecues is no longer offered as a product, although it predated many similar web-based accessibility overlays.

 Overview

 The product provides a badge that appears at the top bar of the browser and can be used by users having visual and print difficulties to zoom/magnify or listen to the selected text when browsing.

 Partnerships

-In May 2014, Ai Squared, the maker of sitecues and ZoomText, and GW Micro, the creator of Window-Eyes, have merged into one company.
-The companies joined forces and combined their infrastructure and resources to exploit computer users who are blind or visually impaired.
+In May 2014, Ai Squared, the maker of sitecues and ZoomText, and GW Micro, the creator of Window-Eyes, merged into one company.
+Later, Ai Squared was purchased by Vispero.